-- Some useful imports

 In this case we target the Xylo hardware and have to consider the hardware constraints.
 I.e. the hardware has to receive spiking input, has only 16 input channels and 1000 recurrently connected neurons.

-We will use Samna to create and validate a model definiton for Xylo and the use XyloSim to simulate it.
+We will use Samna to create and validate a model definiton for Xylo and then use XyloSim

-Samna and XyloSim are required for this tutorial
+Both Samna and XyloSim are required for this tutorial.

 -compatible class, implementing the __len__()